 A good hosting platform is very important to any website.
 Hosting is the foundation of your website, your brand and your business.
 Getting your hosting platform wrong can result in a slow unresponsive website and server downtime which will adversely affect your SEO and loose you potential customers.
+But if you do not want to get a website through a web hosting platform, then you could get one off of www.spamzilla.io.
 If you are serious about your website, you need to make sure that it is in good hands.
 Getting your hosting plan right, first time, can save you a great deal of time, money and hassle.
 The following article is based on my own personal experience as a website designer and manager of many websites with a number of hosting providers.
 I have identified what I think are the most important factors to consider when choosing a hosting plan and I have included my recommendations as to the best providers.
 This article is not a comprehensive list of all hosting providers, but the ones mentioned I have experience of using.
 You do not always “Get What You Pay For.”
 I have received great service and support from free hosting services and truly awful support from hosting plans that I have spent hundreds of pounds on.
 Although, in terms of server side hardware “You Get What You Pay For” this is usually the case.

 The opinions of the relative merits of each provider are purely based on my own experiences as a website designer and manager based in the UK.
 There is a huge number of web hosting companies available today.
 All with their own tempting promotions and marketing gimmicks, from free domain names to unlimited bandwidth.
 In general these are just that, ‘gimmicks’ and should be ignored!
 This article will not deal with the relative merits of shared hosting versus VPS and dedicated hosting.
 If you want to know more about this topic see my article here.
 Affiliate links to the best hosting providers, (in my opinion), are provided at the bottom of this post should you wish to find out more about their plans.
 Hopefully these will save you from the frustration and expense of getting it wrong.